MethodologySanctuary Within

 A practice of returning, not of arriving.

-Working with Sanctuary Within does not begin with long sittings or perfect conditions.
-It begins with the practice that fits the day you are actually in.
-A short, honest five minutes is more useful than a planned thirty that does not happen.
-The work, here, is the willingness to come back.
+Working with Sanctuary Within does not begin with perfect conditions or long stretches of quiet.
+It begins with the smallest honest moment of return that fits the day you are actually in.
+A breath at the kitchen sink.
+A pause before responding.
+The work, here, is the willingness to come back, in whatever form the day allows.

-Over time, the practice steadies on its own.
+Over time, the return steadies on its own.
 The body learns the way back.
 What was once an effort becomes a habit, and then a place the body recognizes.
-From that place, the rest of life is met differently.
+From there, the rest of life is met differently.
 Not because life has changed.
 Because the place from which it is met has.

 Who this pillar serves well.